-The value of hospitality relates to the acceptance of the invitation, and it is irrelevant whether you refuse hospitality at the event.
+TRIM Ref.
+M19/78822 Gifts and Benefits Policy The value of hospitality relates to the acceptance of the invitation and subsequent attendance at the event, and it is irrelevant whether you refuse hospitality while in attendance.
 Where a Councillor or Council officer is accompanied by their partner and/or other family members, the assigned hospitality value of the event which must be declared is the aggregated amount for all attendees, using the above figures.

-Where a Councillor or Council officer is offered an invitation to attend an event in an official capacity, this is not considered to be a gift.
-If the invitation is offered in a non-official capacity, the invitation must be declared as a gift.
+Where a Councillor or Council officer is offered an invitation to attend an event in an official capacity and a ticket / admission fee has been paid for by the Council, this is not considered to be a gift.

+If the invitation is offered in a non-official capacity, or there has been no charge to the Council for attendance, the invitation must be declared as a gift.

 Additional considerations should be made if Council is organising or sponsoring the event, however circumstances will differ for each situation.
 If unsure, advice should be sought from the Governance department.